samuelpeers-mhi/terraform/website/guides/core-workflow.html.md

 ### Apply

+    [ ktagg confusion: the individual and team stories have "Create" as headings and I think they should all be the same. +1 from me for "Apply" being it ]

 After merge, Terraform Enterprise presents the concrete plan to the team for review and approval.

-    [ Screenshot of Slack alert indicating plan needs approval ]
+    [ Screenshot of Slack alert indicating plan needs approval;
+     except it's not gonna be Slack anymore? ]

+    [ Screenshot of the concrete plan being presented in TFE ]

 The team can discuss any outstanding questions about the plan before the change is made.

     [ Screenshot of back-and-forth in TFE comments ]

-Once the Apply is kicked off, Terraform Enterprise displays the progress live to anyone who'd like to watch.
+Once the Apply is confirmed, Terraform Enterprise displays the progress live to anyone who'd like to watch.

     [ Screenshot of in-progress Apply ]